rexposadas/teleport/design.md

 The server will use a library to:

 1. Start a job.
 Starting a job returns a UUID which is the job id.
 This ID can be used to do further
 2. Stop a job.
-Sends SIGKILL to the process.
-SIGKILL instantly terminates the process.
+I place the process in the cgroup and kill the cgroup itself.
+That will remove all processes spawned by a job.
 3. Query job.
 Returns the status of a job.
 4. Provide streaming of job logs.

 Service should be able to handle multiple clients.

+Sends SIGKILL to the process.
+SIGKILL in

 ### Tradeoffs and Production
 - Initially using SIGTERM, then SIGKILL as a last resort is probably the better way to do things.
 But for this challenge, SIGKILL is sufficient.
-- SIGKILL only kills the root process and not the child processes.
-SIGKILL is only sent is only sent to a
-  specific process.
-In production, one might want a process group.
-Then, send the kill signal to the group lead.

 ### cgroups